mrdandelion6/mrdandelion6/README.md

-thanks for stopping by. i'm faisal.
+thanks for stopping by. i'm faisal. i like to snowboard and i like cats. i also like pure math.

   \> triple major in cs, physics, and math

-\> i like coding. i code many things. gpu programming , low level , quantum computing , data science , and fullstack stuff.
+  \> i like coding. i code many things. gpu , low level , quantum , data science , and fullstack stuff.

-\> im mostly interested in quantum computing , gpu programming , and studying the millennium prize problems.
+  \> i'm interested in quantum computing , gpu programming , and studying the millennium prize problems.

-\> gpu programmer at AMD and TA at UofT
+  \> gpu programmer at amd and ta at uoft

-\> i like to snowboard and i like cats

 later. ☮️